-Hopefully, this information will serve as an inspiration for anyone to come and visit O.C.C. and view the complaint operation.
-O.C.C. welcomes office visits, questions, comments, and is always available to answer questions or provide further information upon request.
+It is our hope that this information will serve as an inspiration for anyone to come and visit OCC and view the complaint operation.
+OCC welcome office visits, comments and will always be available to answer questions or provide further information upon request.